 It’s what’s known as a Get-Paid-To website or rewards site & there are already several of these around.
 Some of the more popular ones you might have heard of include sites like Global Test Market, Valued Opinions & Survey Junkie.

-The sites do provide a legitimate way to make money, but usually nothing substantial is to be expected through these kinds of things.
-More often that not you’ll be able to earn a few extra dollars each month & that’ll be about it… And it’ll often still take up quite a bit of your time to do just that.
+The sites do provide a legitimate way to make money, but usually, nothing substantial is to be expected through these kinds of things.
+More often than not you’ll be able to earn a few extra dollars each month & that’ll be about it… And it’ll often still take up quite a bit of your time to do just that.

 20 Cogs on the other-hand claim to pay a little more than most other sites, with several members reporting that they’ve earned hundreds of pounds through the site…